-- Time is not a line, but a palindrome. -
+— Time is a palindrome —

 A palindrome is a word or phrase that reads the same way from left to right as from right to left.
 Words like radar and redivider are palindromes.
 'A nut for a jar of tuna,' is a palindrome (try it).
 Certain brilliant musical pieces are palindromic; Mozart wrote a few.
 And numbers can be palindromic too.
 Take 666 for instance; a palindrome.
 And the prime number 1661 is also a palindrome.
 It's called the First Beastly Prime, for obvious reasons.
-The next Beastly Prime is 10000000
+The next Beastly Prime is 1000000000000066600000000000001; also a palindrome.

 Palindromes that consist of an uneven number of elements have a hinge-point in the middle: ABC-D-CBA hinges around the D. Palindromes that have an even number of elements have no such hinge.